Gerardo-cc-m/etl-erp-python/README.md

 ## 📌 Project Overview

-This project simulates a real-world ETL process used to extract commercial sales data from an ERP system (SAP), transform and enrich it using business rules, and load it into a structured repository ready for reporting and Business Intelligence analysis.
+This project simulates a real-world ETL process used to extract commercial sales data from an ERP system, transform and enrich it using business rules, and load it into a structured repository ready for reporting and Business Intelligence analysis.

-The workflow reflects production scenarios where source files contain non-standard headers, custom formats, and require data cleansing, homologation, and aggregation before being consumed by analytics tools.
+The datasets included in this repository are fictitious and were created to replicate the structure, complexity, and logic of real ERP exports used in production environments.

 ---

 ## 🔄 ETL Workflow

 ### Extract
-- Read raw ERP sales files exported from SAP
+- Read ERP-like sales files with custom formats and headers
-- Handle non-standard headers and custom file structures
+- Handle non-standard delimiters and encoding
-- Manage encoding and delimiter variations
+- Skip non-data rows and normalize structure

 ### Transform
-- Standardize and clean column names
+- Standardize column names
-- Parse and normalize order dates
+- Parse and normalize dates
-- Convert quantities and sales values to proper data types
+- Convert quantities and sales values to numeric types
-- Apply business rules (brand logic, country-specific conditions)
+- Apply business rules and derive time dimensions
-- Harmonize data using master datasets (products, importers)
-- Convert currency values
 - Aggregate data at monthly level

 ### Load
-- Store consolidated datasets in Excel format
+- Store processed data in a structured repository
-- Output data ready for consumption in Power BI and Excel
+- Output datasets ready for Power BI, Excel, or further analytics

 ---

 ## 🧰 Technologies Used
 - Python (pandas)
 - YAML for configuration management
-- Excel as processed data output
+- CSV / TXT and Excel data sources
 - Git & GitHub

 ---

 ## 📁 Project Structure

 etl-erp-python/
-│
-├── data/
-│ ├── raw/ # Raw ERP extracts (not included)
+│── data_raw/
+│ └── sales_data_raw.csv # Fictitious ERP-like input data
+│── data_processed/
-│ └── processed/ # Processed fictitious datasets
+│ └── sales_data_processed.xlsx # Fictitious processed output
-│
-├── src/
+│── src/
-│ └── generar_base_pedidos.py
+│ └── etl_pipeline.py
-│
-├── config.yaml
+│── config.yaml
-└── README.md
+│── README.md

 ---

 ## ⚠️ Data Disclaimer

-All datasets included in this repository are fictitious and were created exclusively for demonstration and portfolio purposes.
+All data included in this repository is fictitious and intended solely for demonstration and portfolio purposes.
+No real commercial or ERP data is exposed.

-Real production data extracted from SAP is not included due to confidentiality constraints.

 ---

 ## 🎯 Purpose

-This repository is intended to demonstrate:
-- Practical ETL development in Python
-- Handling of real-world ERP data complexity
-- Data preparation for Business Intelligence and KPI reporting
+This repository demonstrates practical ETL development using Python, focusing on real-world data challenges and preparation of analytics-ready datasets for Business Intelligence reporting.